moneta-rb/moneta/README.md

 #increment(key, amount = 1, options = {}) increment numeric value.
 This is a atomic operation
                                           which is not supported by all stores.
 Returns current value.

+#decrement(key, amount = 1, options = {}) increment numeric value.
+This is a atomic operation
+                                          which is not supported by all stores.
+Returns current value.
+                                          This is just syntactic sugar for incrementing with a negative value.

 #clear(options = {})                      clear all keys in this store.